 Flight Attendant Benefits

 The flight attendant benefits are one of the top reasons why people choose this type of job.
 Specific benefits are different for each airline and may be different depending on how long a flight attendant has worked for their airline.
 The most popular benefit for flight attendants is just the job itself.
 Many flight attendants use their layover time between flights or their discounted travel fares to explore a new city or country.
 There are times when a flight attendant job allows for a several day layover, which provides plenty of time to watch the sun rise or set over the ocean, explore historical places, or just sit and sip a cup of coffee on a cobblestone sidewalk.

 Other benefits include:

 - Your job takes you to other cities – can explore on overnight trips

-- Family and sometimes friends can fly for free
+- Family and friends can fly for free or receive reduced airfare

 - Many advancement opportunities